-Puerto Rico’s Crisis Is Not About ‘Broken Infrastructure.’
-It’s About Poverty
+Puerto Rico’s Crisis Is About Poverty, Not Infrastructure

 In the midst of his tweet-storm Monday night about the NFL’s kneeling protests, US President Donald Trump took a minute to address the emergent humanitarian crisis in Puerto Rico in the wake of Hurricanes Irma and Maria.

 Currently nearly the entire island, home to 3.4 million Puerto Ricans, is without power; cracked dams are threatening to flood entire communities; and the island’s sole congressperson in the US House, Rep. Jenniffer Gonzalez-Colon, said that, “This is not the same island,” as it was before the storm.